salesforce-ux/slds-linter/packages/eslint-plugin-slds/README.md

 To use the ESLint plugin with other plugins, add the `sldsCssPlugin()` helper function to the `eslint.config.mjs` configuration file.
 The `sldsCssPlugin()` function returns an object that contains the configurations for the ESLint plugin.
 This makes it easy to combine the ESLint plugin with other plugins while maintaining all the required dependencies.

+For example, to use the ESLint plugin with the CSS plugin, add the CSS plugin configuration to the object containing the ESLint plugin configuration.

 ```javascript
 // eslint.config.mjs
 import { defineConfig } from 'eslint/config';